pdoehle/bibliometrics-for-librarians/docs/about.markdown

 [Clarke Iakovakis](https://info.library.okstate.edu/clarke-iakovakis) is the Scholarly Services Librarian at Oklahoma State University.

 ### Phillip Doehle
-[Phillip Doehle](https://info.library.okstate.edu/ld.php?content_id=52357494) is the Digital Services Librarian at Oklahoma State University.
+[Phillip Doehle](https://info.library.okstate.edu/ld.php?content_id=52357494) is the Digital Services Librarian at Oklahoma State University (OSU).
+He has organized OSU's Software/Data Carpentry workshops since 2017 and taught at the workshops since 2016.
+The program has introduced over 400 researchers to introductory data-science techniques over the past five years.
+Before taking his position with the library, he was the Program Coordinator at the OSU High-Performance Computing Center where he organized education and outreach events for the center.
+Phillip has a Master's in Applied Mathematics from OSU.